Hello there – I’m Kerry.

 Like most parents, I want my girls to live fulfilling lives.
 To feel love and happiness.
 To be self-starters and dreamers.

-And most of all – to be self-sufficient.
+And most of all – to grow up to be self-sufficient.

 It’s not that I want them out of the house – I love my kids more than anything and would hold them close all day long if they’d let me.